-- 1. All invasive procedures must be carried out following completion of an appropriate WHO checklist.
-We recommend that the Faculty of Pain Medicine checklist for pain procedures under local anaesthetics and sedation is used.7 - The latest revision of the Never Events list must be reviewed and current practice examined 2. to minimise the risk of a Never Event and ensure patient safety.2 - 3.
-A Never Event must be investigated as per the Serious Incident Framework.3 - 4.
-Never Events must be reported to both the strategic executive information system (StEIS) and the National Reporting and Learning System (NRLS).
+- 1. All invasive procedures must be carried out following completion of an appropriate WHO checklist.3 (e.g. the Faculty of Pain Medicine checklist for pain procedures under local anaesthetics and sedation.9 - 2.
+The latest revision of the Never Events list must be reviewed and current practice examined to minimise the risk of a Never Event and to ensure patient safety.2 - 3.
+A Never Event must be investigated according to the Serious Incident Framework.4 - 4.
+Never Events must be reported to both the Strategic Executive Information System (StEIS) and the NRLS.
 Crucially, reports to both the NRLS and StEIS must clearly label the incident as a Never Event, even if this status is uncertain at the time of reporting.

-1. Pain management services should be familiar with the National Safety Standards for Invasive Procedures (NatSSIPs) or relevant safety programmes for the devolved nations.
-4.5.6

-- 2. Pain management services should create, adapt and adopt local standards (LocSSIPs) for their procedures that are compliant with NatSSIPs or relevant national safety programmes for the devolved nations.^{4,5,6} - 3.
-To ensure continuous quality improvement in the delivery of safe care for people undergoing invasive procedures, pain management services should audit compliance with LocSSIPs, and develop and refine safety standards in response to the audit. - 4.
-Pain management services should engage with processes that attempt to design out error through removing equipment or fitting/using physical barriers to risks. - 5.
-Pain management services should be aware of the impact of human factors on patient safety processes and support their teams to prioritise patient safety education as part of their Continuous Professional Development (see Chapter 8.1: Continuing Professional Development).
+- 1. Pain management services should be familiar with the National Safety Standards for Invasive Procedures (NatSSIPs) or relevant safety programmes for the devolved nations.^{5-8} - 2.
+Pain management services should create, adapt and adopt local standards for their procedures that are compliant with NatSSIPs or relevant national safety programmes for the devolved nations.^{5-8} - To ensure continuous quality improvement in the delivery of safe care for people undergoing invasive procedures, pain management services should audit compliance with local standards, and should develop and refine safety standards in response to the audit. - 4.
+Pain management services should engage with processes that attempt to design out error through removing equipment or fitting/ using physical barriers to risks. - 5.
+Pain management services should be aware of the impact of human factors on patient safety processes and support their teams to prioritise patient safety education as part of their CPD (see Chapter 8.1: Continuing Professional Development).

-Invasive procedures form part of a multi-modal approach to pain management.
-In 2015 the NHS England Patient Safety Domain published National Safety Standards for Invasive Procedures (NatSSIPs).4, adopted in 2016 by NHS Wales 5.
-NHS Scotland follows the Scottish Patient Safety Programme s 6, while the NHS in Northern Ireland adheres generally to NatSSIPs (personal communication).
-NatSSIPs and the relevant safety programmes for the devolved nations built on the WHO Surgical Safety Checklist introduced in 20098 extending its application to all invasive procedure.
-The aim was to standardise the safety approach to invasive procedures, harmonise this approach across all organisations and emphasise the importance of education in patient safety.
+Invasive procedures form part of a multimodal approach to pain management.
+In 2015, the NHS England Patient Safety Domain published NatSSIPs,5 which were adopted in 2016 by NHS Wales.6 NHS Scotland follows the Scottish Patient Safety Programmes,7 while the NHS in Northern Ireland adheres generally to NatSSIPs (personal communication).
+NatSSIPs and the relevant safety programmes for the devolved nations built on the WHO Surgical Safety Checklist introduced in 2009 extending its application to all invasive procedure.2 The aim was to standardise the safety approach to invasive procedures, to harmonise this approach across all organisations and to emphasise the importance of education in patient safety.
 The key message from NatSSIPs and related publications was that checklists alone cannot improve patient safety.
 The checklists must be conducted by teams of healthcare professionals who have trained together and who have received appropriate education in the human factors that underpin safe teamwork.
-The importance of this safety culture was emphasised again by the Care Quality Commission (CQC) in their 2018 report.
-This report was a result of a request made by the Secretary of State for Health and Social Care in Autumn 2017, for the CQC, in collaboration with NHS Improvement, to examine the underlying issues in NHS trusts that contribute to the occurrence of Never Events.
+The importance of this safety culture was emphasised again by the Care Quality Commission (CQC) in their 2018 report.8 This report was a result of a request made by the Secretary of State for Health and Social Care in Autumn 2017 for the CQC, in collaboration with NHS Improvement, to examine the underlying issues in NHS trusts that contribute to the occurrence of Never Events.

-The CQC point out that despite Never Events being preventable by definition, the number of Never Events has not fallen.
-'About 500 times each year we are not preventing the preventable'.7 Acknowledging the hard work and efforts of frontline staff, the CQC report that this failing is a symptom of the underlying weakness in safety culture.
+The CQC points out that, despite Never Events being preventable by definition, the number of Never Events has not fallen: 'About 500 times each year we are not preventing the preventable'.8 Acknowledging the hard work and efforts of frontline staff, the CQC report that this failing is a symptom of the underlying weakness in safety culture.

 The CQC agreed with NatSSIPs that education and training for patient safety could be significantly improved and made recommendations for national bodies as well as local organisations.
-Some notable recommendations with future implication for pain management services include7
+Some notable recommendations with future implication for pain management services include the following.8